scipopt/scip/tests/README.md

 ## Compile

 Smart test discovery is already built into the `Makefile`, so anything in `src` (at any level of nesting) will be detected and compiled into the equivalent path in the `bin` directory.
-Also, Criterion automagically generates the test makefile for `ctest`.
+Also, the `Makefile` generates the test "makefile" for `ctest`.
 There should never be a reason to directly modify any Makefile unless you are hacking on the SCIP Unit Test Suite.

 The easiest way to compile and run the tests is: